-$Housing\ Delivery\ Test\ (\%) = \frac{Total\ net\ homes\ delivered\ over\ three\ year\ period}{Total\ number\ of\ homes\ required\ over\ three\ year\ period}$
+$$Housing\ Delivery\ Test\ (\%) = \frac{Total\ net\ homes\ delivered\ over\ three\ year\ period}{Total\ number\ of\ homes\ required\ over\ three\ year\ period}$$

 - 3.2 The NPPF paragraph 79 sets out certain 'actions' that must be implemented depending on the HDT result: - a) Less than 95%: an LPA should produce an Action Plan to assess the causes of underdelivery and identify actions to increase delivery in future years; - b) Less than 85%: a 20% buffer should be applied to the five-year housing land supply calculation, as well as an Action Plan prepared; - c) Less than 75%: Policies are considered out of date and the presumption of favour of sustainable development applies to decision-taking, in addition to the requirements for a 20% buffer and an action plan. - 3.3 The Housing Delivery Test Measurement Technical note identifies that the local housing need as calculated by the standard method is used for years where the local plan is more than 5 years old.
-In Eastbourne's case, the fifth anniversary of the adoption of the Core Strategy was in the 2017/18 year so the HDT requirement is entirely based on local housing need. - 3.4 However, the HDT Measurement Technical note confirms that, due to the unprecedented national lockdown from March 2020, the requirement was adjusted to reflect the temporary disruption to local authority planning services and the construction sector.
-The 'homes required' for the 2019/20 has been reduced by one month, and the 'homes required' for the 2020/21 has been reduced by four months. - 3.5 This means that the 'homes required' for 2019/20 was reduced to 611, the 2020/21 requirement was reduced to 449 and for the year 2021/22 the requirement was the full local housing need as calculated by the standard method as being 693.
-This resulted in a total three-year requirement of 1,754 homes. - 3.6 Housing delivery over the three-year period between 2019 and 2022 amounted to 557 homes.
-This equates to 32% of the number of homes required by the HDT.
-The implication of a HDT result of 32% is that the presumption in favour of sustainable development should be applied.
+In Eastbourne's case, the fifth anniversary of the adoption of the Core Strategy was in the 2017/18 year so the HDT requirement is entirely based on local housing need as calculated by the standard method. - 3.4 However, the HDT Measurement Technical note confirms that, due to the unprecedented national lockdown from March 2020, the requirement in years 2019/20 and 2020/21 was adjusted to reflect the temporary disruption to local authority planning services and the construction sector.
+The 'homes required' for the 2020/21 year was reduced by four months. - 3.5 This means that the 2020/21 housing requirement was reduced to 449 and for the following two years the requirement was the full local housing need as calculated by the standard method.
+This resulted in a total three-year requirement of 1,880 homes for the years between 2020 and 2023 as set out in Table 3 below. - 3.6 Housing delivery over the three-year period between 2020 and 2023 amounted to 535 homes.
+This equates to 28% of the number of homes required by the HDT.
+The implication of a HDT result of 28% is that the presumption in favour of sustainable development should be applied.
 In addition, the local planning authority should prepare an Action Plan, and add a 20% buffer to the 5-year housing land supply calculation. - 3.7 Table 3 identifies the details of the HDT, including number of homes required and the number of homes delivered for each year.

-Table 3 - Housing Delivery Test 2022
+Table 3 - Housing Delivery Test 2023

-Nu mber of ho mes requi red Nui mber of ho mes delive red HDT: 2022 2019-20 2020-21 2021-22 TOTAL 2019-20 2020-21 2021-22 TOTAL measurement 611 449 693 1,754 200 230 127 557 32%
+Nu mber of ho mes requi red Nui mber of ho HDT: 2023 2020-21 2021-22 2022-23 TOTAL 2020-21 2021-22 2022-23 TOTAL measurement 449 693 738 1880 243 127 165 535 28%